 Collective Action in Networks: Evidence from the Chilean Student Movement

 Hundreds of thousands of students skipped school during the 2011 student movement in Chile to protest and reform educational institutions.
-Using administrative data on millions of students' daily school attendance decisions on protest and non-protest days, a large network composed by the lifetime history of classmates, and differential network exposure to the first national protest, this paper tests how networks affect protest behavior.
-The main finding is that individual participation follows a threshold model of collective behavior: students were influenced by their networks to skip school on protest days only when more than 40 percent of the members of their networks also skipped school.
-Additional findings show that protest participation imposed significant educational costs on students and helped to shift votes towards non-traditional opposition parties.
-Taken together, results indicate that networks amplify the effect of protests in non-linear ways with potentially significant consequences for institutional change.
+Using administrative data on millions of students’ daily school attendance on protest days, this paper presents robust evidence of school absenteeism following a threshold model of collective behavior.
+Students skipped school on a protest day only when more than 40% of the members of their networks also skipped school.

 Distorted Quality Signals in School Markets